Ngoc-Cac/kfc-reviews-with-bigdata/docker-hadoop/README.md

-# Big-Data-G4: Docker application with Hadoop and Spark installed
+# Docker application with Hadoop and PySpark installed
 This is a Docker container with Hadoop, Spark and Jupyter installed.

 The Jupyter Server Web UI can be accessed at http://localhost:8888.